10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 Small coins sometimes make the biggest moves.
 We've picked out ten low-cap cryptocurrencies that could be worth keeping an eye on.

 Investors looking for higher potential returns often turn to low market cap crypto coins.
-Many small-cap cryptocurrencies have previously shown significant performance when the market turns bullish.
-This article highlights ten low-cap altcoins that could attract increased attention during the next bull run.
+With the crypto market showing strong momentum through September 2025 and Bitcoin holding above $118,000, many small-cap cryptocurrencies are positioned for significant performance during the ongoing bull run.
+Recent data shows over $4.39 billion in institutional weekly inflows into crypto investment products, creating a favorable environment for undervalued low-cap altcoins.
+This article highlights ten low-cap altcoins that could attract increased attention during the next phase of the bull market.

 What is a low-cap cryptocurrency?